Bhaktisvarupa Damodar Swami: Spiritual service to ISKCON

 Thoudam Damodar Singh, then as a student at the University of California, Irvine had a very good friend in Ray Ramananda Dasa, who became a student of Bhaktivedanta Swami Prabhupada.
 Ray Ramananda Dasa inspired T D Singh to meet Swami Prabhupada.
 After coming into contact with Swami Prabhupada and students of the International Society for Krishna Consciousness, Thoudam Damodar received spiritual initiation from him at the Sri Radha Krishna Temple in Los Angeles, on 30 June 1971, and was given the name Svarupa Damodar Das (Svarūpa Dāmodara dāsa).
 He studied the philosophy and practice of Vaishnavism for the following 8 years under the guidance of his spiritual master.
 Swami Prabhupada appointed Svarupa Damodar das as International Director of the Bhaktivedanta Institute in 1974 and a member of Governing Body Commission in March 1977.
-In 1980 he took sannyasa from Kirtanananda Swami.
+In September 1979 he took sannyasa from Kirtanananda Swami at New Vrindaban during the dedication of Prabhupada's Palace of Gold.
 In 1982 he became an initiating spiritual master and began to accept disciples.
 During his life, he provided a spiritual guidance to over a thousand of his disciples around the world.
 He is well known as Srila Bhaktisvarupa Damodara Goswami Maharaja (also known as Srila Sripad Maharaja and Dr. T.D.
 Singh).